alphagov/govuk-frontend/docs/releasing/publishing.md

-# Steps you must complete before you release a new version of GOV.UK Frontend
+# Steps you must complete before you release a new version of GOV.MOA Frontend

 1. Raise new issues in the team GitHub repositories ([moaland-frontend](https://github.com/moaland/moaland-frontend), [moaland-frontend-docs](https://github.com/moaland/moaland-frontend-docs), [moaland-prototype-kit](https://github.com/alphagov/govuk-prototype-kit)) to:
   - create release notes for the new release (example card: [#1986](https://github.com/moaland/moaland-frontend/issues/1986))
-  - create release notes for the new version of GOV.UK Prototype Kit (example card: [#958](https://github.com/alphagov/govuk-prototype-kit/issues/958))
+  - create release notes for the new version of GOV.MOA Prototype Kit (example card: [#958](https://github.com/alphagov/govuk-prototype-kit/issues/958))
-  - create a card for the new release of GOV.UK Frontend (example card: [#1987](https://github.com/moaland/moaland-frontend/issues/1987))
+  - create a card for the new release of GOV.MOA Frontend (example card: [#1987](https://github.com/moaland/moaland-frontend/issues/1987))
-  - update the GOV.UK Design System to use the new release of GOV.UK Frontend (example card: [#1347](https://github.com/alphagov/govuk-design-system/issues/1347))
+  - update the GOV.MOA Design System to use the new release of GOV.MOA Frontend (example card: [#1347](https://github.com/alphagov/govuk-design-system/issues/1347))
-  - create a card for the new release of GOV.UK Prototype Kit (example card: [#917](https://github.com/alphagov/govuk-prototype-kit/issues/917))
+  - create a card for the new release of GOV.MOA Prototype Kit (example card: [#917](https://github.com/alphagov/govuk-prototype-kit/issues/917))
-  - update the GOV.UK Prototype Kit to use the new release (example card: [#923](https://github.com/alphagov/govuk-prototype-kit/issues/923))
+  - update the GOV.MOA Prototype Kit to use the new release (example card: [#923](https://github.com/alphagov/govuk-prototype-kit/issues/923))

 2. Add the issues to the [Design System sprint board](https://github.com/orgs/alphagov/projects/4).